 CleanSlate’s program of care includes appropriate medication treatment prescribed by licensed medical providers, as well as clear accountability, supportive counseling, and care coordination.
 Over the past decade, CleanSlate has treated more than 41,000 patients, with more than 14,000 patients currently being treated in 11 states.
 The company continues to expand its services across the country to increase desperately-needed access to outpatient medication treatment for addiction.

-To make an appointment at CleanSlate’s Madison center, please call 833-505-4673, or walk into our center at 579 D'Onofrio, Suite 1.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate’s Madison addiction treatment center, please call 833-505-4673, or walk into our center at 579 D'Onofrio, Suite 1.

 Learn more about CleanSlate at www.cleanslatecenters.com.
 To schedule an appointment at any CleanSlate center, please visit http://www.cleanslatecenters.com to find the center nearest you.
 All CleanSlate centers accept walk-ins.